TamakiRuri/SimpleItemLock/README.md

 This is designed to prevent unwanted pranks.
 This may not work for all types of attacks.

 **Please unpack the advanced prefab before using it.
-Auto generate won't work in prefabs.**
+Generate Data function won't work if it's not unpacked.**

 This is because, in Unity, adding something to a unchanged prefab with a script won't be saved.